divstechnologydev/moveo-analytics-tag/README.md

 You can set the deployment type to control impression (appear/disappear) tracking:

 - **`STATIC_WEBSITE`** (default) — The library tracks when elements enter and leave the viewport and sends appear/disappear events to the API.
 - **`WEB_APP`** — Appear and disappear events are not sent.
 All other tracking (clicks, links, media, viewport, page view, etc.) works as usual.
 Use this for single-page or app-like experiences where viewport impressions are not needed.
+With `WEB_APP` you can also send user data from storage (e.g. user ID) in session metadata for cross-session tracking and model creation.

 ```html
 <script>